MarsTheProtogen/cas-unk-krokosha-multiplayer-coop/README.md

 <details>
 <summary>FOR LINUX USERS</summary>

-1. Just pray that proton works
+1. Add this to launch options: `WINEDLLOVERRIDES="winhttp=n,b" %command%`
+ - It tells proton to load BepInEx

 </details>
 </details>